 - A modern, friendly Unix under a liberal open source license.
 Lightweight, supports old hardware well.
 Base distribution requires some expertise; derivatives such as PC-BSD are suitable for anyone.

 - The open source successor to BeOS is a friendly and very lightweight operating system.
 Unfinished; development is steady, but slow.

 - A modern, open source revival of Amiga OS.
-Still in development.
-Distributions are available.
+Several distributions are available.

 - Lightweight but feature-rich wiki in PHP with flat-file storage.
 Originates in academia.
 Batteries included.
 Some assembly required.

 - Large, user-friendly wiki in PHP with flat-file storage.

 - Single-file wiki in Perl with flat-file storage and built-in blogging support.